 a big drop in the number of cases of hepatitis B over the past 25 years thanks to

-19 years old who didn't receive the vaccine as babies or didn't get all three doses.
+than 19 years old who didn't get the vaccine as babies or didn't get all three doses.

 Anyone who is at risk for hepatitis B (including health care and public safety workers,

 people with chronic liver disease, people who inject drugs, and others) also should